 Problem solving Students are supposed to solve problems and exercises about the curse contents.
 Written homework, with review and grading.
 This methodology develops the competences CB2, CB4, CB5, CE1, CE44, CE10 and CT5.
-Laboratory practices Students are expected to work in the computer laboratory doing small programs on ciphering, and a programming assignment on ciphering, authentication, anonymity or digital forensics.
+Laboratory practical Students are expected to work in the computer laboratory doing small programs on ciphering, and a programming assignment on ciphering, authentication, anonymity or digital forensics.
 The programming assignment will be supervised by the instructors.
 This methodology develops the competences CB2, CB4, CB5, CE1, CE44, CE10 and CT4.
 Lecturing Lectures on the topics included in the course: definitions, concepts, main results, properties and applications.
 This methodology develops the competences CB2, CB4, CB5, CE1, CE44, CE10 and CT5.

-Personalized attention Methodologies Description Lecturing Individual office hours will be offered to the students who need guidance in the study, or further explanations on the course contents, clarification on the solutions to problems, etc. Problem solving Individual office hours will be offered to answer the questions about problems and exercises assigned to the students Laboratory practices Individual assistance will be given to the students who request guidance on the programming assignments or computer lab practice
+Personalized assistance Methodologies Description Lecturing Individual office hours will be offered to the students who need guidance in the study, or further explanations on the course contents, clarification on the solutions to problems, etc. Problem solving Individual office hours will be offered to answer the questions about problems and exercises assigned to the students Laboratory practica al Individual assistance will be given to the students who request guidance on the programming assignments or computer lab practice

-Description Qualification 1 Training and
+Description Qualification Tr aining and

-Le earning Results
+Lear ning Results

 Essay questions Written exam.
 Questions, problems or exercises about the contents 50 A2 C1

-exam covered in the course Α5 C4
+exam covered in the course A5 C4

 C10

-Problem solving 2-3 homework problem sets, to be worked out individually.
+Problem and/or 2-3 homework problem sets, to be worked out individually.
 Written 20 A2 C1

-submission Α5 C4
+exercise solving submission A5 C4

-C10
+- C10

 Project Design and development of a programming assignment.
-Functional and 30 A2 C1
+Functional 30 A2 C1

-• performance tests will be run Α5 C4
+and performance tests will be run A5 C4

 C10